No Widgets found in the Sidebar

 It is also important to take into account the diver’s breath-holding capacity, and to ensure that they have enough energy to make the return trip.
 If the diver feels exhausted or disoriented, they should abort the dive and make the return trip as quickly as possible.

-Read Post What is the amount of oxygen needed for scuba diving
+Read Post What law goes with scuba diving

 Finally, it is important to have a safety diver or buddy nearby, in case of any unforeseen circumstances.
 This will ensure that the diver will always have someone there to help if necessary.